yunusmujadidi/airbnb-clone/README.md

-# Airbnb Clone
+# RentSpace - Property Rental Platform

 ⚠️ Disclaimer: This is a personal portfolio project built for educational purposes.
-It is a clone of Airbnb's frontend UI and features, and is **not associated with Airbnb Inc.**

-This project is an Airbnb clone built with Next.js, TypeScript, and Prisma.
+This project is a property rental platform built with Next.js, TypeScript, and Prisma.
 It features user authentication, property listings, reservations, a map interface, and a filter search functionality using URL parameters.

 ## Features